sonjoonho/Imperial-College-Computing-Notes/CO331 Network and Web Security/13 - SQL Injection.md

 - Rely on a programming framework
   - They have been carefully developed, reviewed, and tested
   - Sometimes vulnerabilities are inherited from the framework
-  - May add uneccessary functionality, increasing the size of the trusted computing base
+  - May add unnecessary functionality, increasing the size of the trusted computing base
   - Users rarely understand all details of framework code, and consequences of using it